James Madison University, Spring 2019 Semester

 About the Course

-This "first course in database systems" is for advanced undergraduates in computer science.
-Databases are essential to nearly every business today, and the goal of this course is to give you hands-on experience with fundamental data management techniques.
-We will focus on the relational model and the use of SQL, a declarative programming language for writing queries.
+This database design course is for advanced undergraduates in computer science.
+Database systems are essential to nearly every business today.
+The goal of this course is to give you hands-on experience with fundamental data management techniques.
+We will focus mainly on the relational model and the use of SQL, a declarative programming language for writing queries.
 You will gain practical experience designing and programming data-driven applications that may directly impact the real world.

 Unless otherwise noted, the materials on this website are freely available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.